Docking (molecular): Benchmarking

+In addition to dataset development, large-scale comparative assessments have been conducted.
+The Comparative Assessment of Scoring Functions (CASF) provides systematic benchmarking of docking and scoring functions using standardized protein–ligand complexes.
+CASF evaluates multiple aspects of performance, including docking power (pose prediction), scoring power (binding affinity prediction), ranking power, and screening power.
+Results from CASF studies have highlighted substantial variability among docking programs and scoring functions, emphasizing that no single method consistently outperforms others across all evaluation criteria.

 An evaluation of docking programs for their potential to reproduce peptide binding modes can be assessed by Lessons for Efficiency Assessment of Docking and Scoring (LEADS-PEP).

 Applications

 A binding interaction between a small molecule ligand and an enzyme protein may result in activation or inhibition of the enzyme.
 If the protein is a receptor, ligand binding may result in agonism or antagonism.
 Docking is most commonly used in the field of drug design — most drugs are small organic molecules, and docking may be applied to: